20 Most Commonly Asked Interview Questions & The Perfect Answers

-A good way to approach this question is to explain the measures you put in place to prevent an issue from spiraling into a stressful situation, for instance balancing projects effectively and keeping to a tight time schedule.
+A good way to approach this question is to explain the measures you put in place to prevent an issue from spiralling into a stressful situation.
+For example, balancing projects effectively and keeping to a tight time schedule.
 Give an example of when you were faced with a difficult situation and how you kept a cool head.

 The interviewer will be looking for you to demonstrate that you are able to work well under pressure and stay focused on the task in hand.
-Getting overwhelmed by stress can be counter-productive, especially when working in a team so employers will look to avoid hiring candidates who crack under pressure.
+Getting overwhelmed by stress can be counter-productive, especially when working in a team.
+Employers will look to avoid hiring candidates who crack under pressure.

-Whether you took some time out to travel, to have children, or if you were let go from a previous job, ensure that you speak about it in a positive way.
+Whether you took some time out to travel, to start a family, or if you were let go from a previous job, ensure that you speak about it in a positive way.
 Explain what the break taught you and how it contributed to your personal growth.

-Do not lie about gaps in your work history or the dates you were at a particular company as your potential employer can easily check up on this, so you probably won’t get away with it.
+Do not lie about gaps in your work history or the dates you were at a particular company, your potential employer can easily check up on this and you won’t get away with it.